 You are encouraged to raise a disclosure with a CLTD Executive Team member or the Cochlear Whistleblower Service in the first instance, so that Cochlear can be in a position to identify and address any wrongdoing as early as possible.
+However, you can qualify for protection regardless of which of the above eligible recipients you choose to raise a disclosure with.
+An independent legal practitioner may also be able to provide you with further information before you make a report.
 As set out in this Policy, Cochlear takes any reports of Reportable Conduct seriously and will treat such reports sensitively and confidentially.